Approval Date: 2013-12-05

 (iv) Use of Information

-Using for personal gain information which a reasonable person would view as privileged or confidential acquired as a result of the Member's University-supported activities, or communicating this information to those not authorized to receive it.
+Using for personal or professional gain information which a reasonable person would view as privileged or confidential that is acquired as a result of the Member's University-supported activities, or communicating this information to those not authorized to receive it.
 Such information might include knowledge of any forthcoming developments requiring the selection of a contractor or bulk purchases.
-Other examples may include unreasonably delaying publication of research results or the premature announcement of research results for personal gain.
+Other examples may include unreasonably delaying publication of research results or the premature announcement of research results.

 (v) Use of Students, University Personnel, Resources or Assets

-Directing University students or personnel to carry out work for the Member or his/her company in which the Member or a Family/Personal Associate has a Personal Interest.
+Directing University students or personnel to carry out work for the Member or his/her company, organization, or firm in which the Member or a Family Associate or Personal Associate of the Member has a personal interest.
 University-approved work term/placements are exempt from this provision.

 (vi) Involvement in Personnel Decisions